-For retiree members of the plan who were reported as receiving 2 person coverage but without beneficiary information we assumed that male retirees had a spouse beneficiary 3 years younger.
+For retiree members of the plan who were reported as receiving two person coverage but without beneficiary information we assumed that male retirees had a spouse beneficiary 3 years younger.
 Female retirees were assumed to have a spouse 3 years older.

-Medicare Part B Premium used in this valuation was \$134.00 per month during calendar year 2018.
+Medicare Part B Premiums used in this valuation were provided by the Retiree Health Plan for current benefit recipients.
+For future benefit recipients, the premium used in this valuation was \$135.50 per month during calendar year 2019.